 Pre-dispute mandatory binding arbitration

 Policymakers and the private sector should ensure that consumers and employees have the right to seek redress through the courts for injury or losses.

-- ensuring qualified and independent arbitrators;
+- ensure qualified and independent arbitrators;

-- providing a written explanation of decisions;
+- require that they provide written explanations of decisions;

 - prohibit confidentiality requirements and protective orders that hide the outcome of the arbitration decision or settlement;

 - require that arbitration proceedings be held reasonably near the location of the consumer or employee;